SeldonIO/seldonio.github.com/install.md

  * ***Testing on a single node or laptop things are running very slowly.***

 Check you have enough memory.
-At least 4G is needed to run everything locally on a single node.
-If you are using a Vagrant VM to run your kubernetes cluster ensure it has 4G of memory available from the host machine.
+At least 6G is needed to run everything locally on a single node.
+If you are using minikube then you can start a minikube kubernetes with 6G of memory with ```minikube start --memory=6000```

+If you are using a Vagrant VM to run your kubernetes cluster ensure it has 6G of memory available from the host machine.

  * ***Pods are going into CrashLoopBackoff***

 Check you have enough memory.
-At least 4G is needed to run everything locally on a single node.
-If you are using a Vagrant VM to run your kubernetes cluster ensure it has 4G of memory available from the host machine.
+At least 6G is needed to run everything locally on a single node.
+If you are using minikube then you can start a minikube kubernetes with 6G of memory with ```minikube start --memory=6000```